umutbb/top-10-cicd-security-risks/Risks/CICD-SEC-01-Insufficient-Flow-Control-Mechanisms.md

 # CICD-SEC-1: Insufficient Flow Control Mechanisms
 ## Definition

-Insufficient flow control mechanisms refer to the ability of an attacker that has obtained permissions to a system within the CI/CD process (SCM, CI, Artifact repository, etc.) to single handedly push malicious code or artifacts down the pipeline, due to a lack in mechanisms that enforce additional approval or review.
+TESTInsufficient flow control mechanisms refer to the ability of an attacker that has obtained permissions to a system within the CI/CD process (SCM, CI, Artifact repository, etc.) to single handedly push malicious code or artifacts down the pipeline, due to a lack in mechanisms that enforce additional approval or review.

 ## Description